soleimanihamed/Daanish/README.md

 - **Probability Distribution Fitting**: Fitting statistical distributions to data for model validation and feature engineering.
 - **Outlier Detection and Handling**: Advanced techniques to identify and mitigate outliers in the data, with customizable strategies for each feature..
 - **Advanced Data Cleaning**: Improved techniques for handling missing data, noisy data, and feature scaling, with customizable strategies for each feature..

----

-## What's Next?

-In the coming weeks, additional functionalities and enhancements will be added to take the solution to the next level:

 - **Advanced Descriptive Analysis**: More in-depth statistical summaries, including higher-level metrics and visualizations.
-- **Machine Learning Enhancements**: Adding models, including ensemble methods, deep learning approaches, and model fine-tuning.
+- **Machine Learning Enhancements**: Models, including ensemble methods, deep learning approaches, and model fine-tuning.
-- **Deployment-Ready**: Preparing the solution for integration into real-time applications and production environments.

 ---

 ## Goal